chainlancer/.github/profile/README.md

-# ChainLancer: A Comprehensive Solution to the Challenges in Freelance Work for Clients and Freelancers
+# ChainLancer: A Decentralized Crypto-Based Escrow Platform for Freelancers and Clients

 ## Abstract: